akang943578/java-bard-api/README.md

         Assertions.assertTrue(answer3.isUsedTranslator());

         IBardClient bardClient2 = BardClient.builder(token)
-            // You can set other middleLanguage which supported by Bard, such as Japanese .translator(new GoogleTranslatorProxy("ja"))
+            // You can set other middleLanguage which supported by Bard, such as 'ja' .translator(new GoogleTranslatorProxy("ja"))
             .build();